yeyanwang/leaflet-challenge/README.md

 **Legend**

-  - The legend showing the depth and their corresponding color.
+  - The legend showing the depth and their corresponding color

 ## Credits
 - Leaflet